KelliKirk/flightplanner/README2.md

 Start the application:
 Copymvn spring-boot:run

-Open http://localhost:8081/api/flights  in your browser
+Open http://localhost:8081/api/flights in your browser, http://localhost:3020 for frontend

 Future Improvements